NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Homebrew/codex-of-the-bound-menagerie.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "superior-monster-harvesting-tools"
+name: "codex-of-the-bound-menagerie"
-aliases: "Superior Monster Harvesting Tools"
+aliases: "Codex of the Bound Menagerie"
 source: "Homebrew"
 pg: ""
 rarity: "Rare"
 trait01: "magical"
-trait02: ""
+trait02: "invested"
-trait03:
+trait03: "chimeric"
 trait04:
 trait05:
 trait06:
 trait07:
 trait08:
-image: zz-Attachments/assets/imageplaceholder.png
+image: zz-Attachments/codex-of-bound-menagerie.png
-level: 3
+level: 6
 group:
-weight: 1
+bulk: L
-value: "75"
+value: "250"
 subvalue: "gp"
-invest:
+invest: Y
-usage: "held in two hands"
+usage: "worn or held in one hand"
 license: "ORC"
 identify: ""
-description: "This high-grade kit includes masterwork instruments, magically tempered blades, rune-etched clamps, alchemical stasis jars, and a field wand of preservation.
-Designed for professional chimeracrafters and elite monster hunters, these tools ensure surgical precision and material stability even under harsh conditions.
-While wielding Superior Monster Harvesting Tools, you can harvest monster parts normally.
-In addition, these tools enhance advanced Chimeracrafting procedures:\n\n- When performing a Targeted Harvest, you gain a +1 item bonus to the check.\n- When conducting a Discovery experiment, you only consume 40% of the total value of parts used (instead of 50%).\n\n.These tools are also required to safely experiment with particularly volatile, unstable, or magically reactive parts, at the GM’s discretion."
+description: "This gilded tome bears arcane chains across its spine and pages marked by shimmering glyphs of containment and revelation.
+It is said to have once belonged to a legendary crafter who bound the knowledge of an entire bestiary into a single volume.
+While invested in the Codex of the Bound Menagerie, you gain the following benefits:\n\n- You may record an unlimited number of creature entries instead of being limited to 12.\n- You may perform a 1-hour ritual to share a discovered formula with another creature that can use monster parts.
+This allows the recipient to gain access to that formula as if they had discovered it themselves.
+The shared formula persists for 1 week or until the recipient uses it to craft an item, whichever comes first.
+A creature can only benefit from one shared formula at a time.
+You must be able to communicate the creature's harvesting context and known parts to complete the ritual.\n\nThis codex still requires [[Skills#Crafting|Crafting]] DC 22 repairs if damaged by volatile part backlash."
 activate: ""
 craft:
 destruction: